pangeacyber/pangea-extensions-firebase/firestore-audit-log/PREINSTALL.md

 Before installing this extension, make sure that you have signed up for a free [Pangea](https://pangea.cloud/signup?utm_medium=google-marketplace&utm_source=marketplace&utm_campaign=firebase-extension-audit) account and have [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

+##### Known issues

+If this extensions fails to install, try installing any extension that emits an event first, for example the [Known Malware Detection](https://console.firebase.google.com/project/_/extensions/install?ref=pangea/storage-file-intel@0.1.39).
+Make sure to enable the event for that extension.
+This will ensure that the proper event channels are configured in your Firebase application.
+Then, reinstall this extension.
+You can uninstall the extension that created the channel and all subsequent installs will continue to work.

 #### Billing
 To install an extension, your project must be on the [Blaze (pay as you go) plan](https://firebase.google.com/pricing)